An Introduction to Generative AI for RSEs

 • Gradient descent: moves weights down the loss surface

-• Backpropagation: computes gradients layer by layer
+• Backpropagation: blame flows backward, layer by layer (chain rule)

 • Overfitting: memorises training data, fails to generalise